Rain pouring, Trump rages on Twitter and hangs with bikers

 "Let's hear those engines now," he called out, gesturing for them to go louder as the motors roared.

 Trump also revived his frequent attacks on Sessions, calling him "scared stiff and Missing in Action."
-He criticized Deputy Attorney General Bruce Ohr, who served as the initial DOJ contact for Chris Steele, the former British intelligence officer commissioned by an American political research firm to explore Trump's alleged ties with the Russian government.
+He criticized senior Justice Department official Bruce Ohr, who was friends with Chris Steele, the former British intelligence officer commissioned by an American political research firm to explore Trump's alleged ties with the Russian government.

 Last year, Trump said there was "blame on both sides" for the violence that broke out when white nationalists descended on Charlottesville to protest the removal of Confederate statutes and marched through town shouting racist slurs.
-Trump said then that the group included "fine people."
+Trump said then that the group included "very fine people."

 In Saturday's tweet, Trump said the "riots in Charlottesville a year ago resulted in senseless death and division."

-Note: This story has been corrected to show that McCabe was a former FBI deputy director, not a former deputy attorney general.